 “Mom/Dad tries to control everything I do—it’s exhausting.”

 Elders in need of constant care generally feel a lack of control over their lives as their abilities slip away.
 This can make some of them disagreeable and bossy as they try to exert control over whatever else they can.
-Caregivers typically are the closest and most accommodating people around, so naturally, the needling falls on you.
+Typically, caregivers are the closest and most accommodating people around, so naturally, the needling falls on you.

 Generally, the answer to this is to learn to detach with love.
 If Mom picks on you for eating junk food or Dad insists the lawn isn’t cut right, just let it go.
 You need to set some boundaries that determine what you will and will not respond to.
-Many things our loved ones say are irritating, but few of them are truly important.
+Many things our loved ones say are irritating, but few of them are truly important enough to agonize over.

 Often, if an elderly parent is bossy and critical, it’s more about them than it is about you.
 By detaching instead of reacting, you will let them know that they have been heard, but their message did not faze you.
 Try saying something like, “I’m sorry that’s bothering you,” and then carry on with what you were doing.
 In this way, you’ll be respectful, but you also won’t be a doormat.
 They will likely get tired of trying to boss you around if you consistently refuse to give them the reaction they’re looking for.

 “How much longer can I continue caregiving?
-It seems like there is no end in sight.”
+There is no end in sight.”

-“My loved one has no clue what I give up to care for them.
-They think this is a normal routine.”
+“My loved one has no clue what I sacrifice to care for them.
+I can't do it anymore.”

-Furthermore, some care recipients are not cognitively capable of understanding the concept that the caregiver has other obligations, and that’s something they can’t help.
-If you still have a nagging thought that you are unappreciated, you may be in over your head.
+Furthermore, some care recipients are not cognitively capable of understanding the concept that their caregivers have other obligations, and that’s something they can’t help.
+If you still have a nagging thought that you are unappreciated and overwhelmed you may be burning out.
 Getting some respite care may help.
-Once the care receiver understands that you are serious about not just wanting a break but actually needing one, he or she may be more appreciative.
-Either way, it can’t hurt to take a break.
-You will feel refreshed and likely be able to cope better with the situation.
+Once the care receiver understands that you are serious about not just wanting a break but actually needing one, he or she may be more understanding of accepting help from others.
+Either way, it can’t hurt to take some time off.
+You will feel refreshed and likely be able to cope better with the situation afterwards.

 “Everybody constantly wants a piece of me, and there’s nothing left for myself.”